mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

   image: "congress_edge_detection.jpg"
 ---

 It's 100 degrees in the nation's capitol (and it feels like 114), so what else is there to do but drink beer, listen to music, and write code?
-[Golden Monkey in hand](https://www.beeradvocate.com/beer/profile/345/1003/), I sat down on my couch and promptly watched the Olympics with my roommates.
+[Golden Monkey in hand](https://www.beeradvocate.com/beer/profile/345/1003/), I sat down on my couch and promptly watched the Olympics for three hours with my roommates.
 Eeventually, I got to work.

 Since I'm doing some natural language processing at work, I figured I might as well write a post about NLP in Python.
 Inspired by the view of The Capital from my apartment's window, I decided to use US laws for this post.
 Unfortuantely, I couldn't find a repository with the text of every US law, so I decided to create it myself by scraping it from www.congress.gov